spikeekips/mitum-doc/ISAAC+-Suffrage-Group.md

         - fast-enough network; network should be fast and under stable environment
     - etc : additional conditions could be made by *Suffrage Group*

-* Node should vote on the active *Proposal* in each round and can broadcast *SIGNBallot* to the current *Suffrage Group* within the given time(before *ALL-CONFIRM* stage)
+* Node should vote on the acting *Proposal* in each round and can broadcast *SIGNBallot* to the current *Suffrage Group* within the given time(before *ALL-CONFIRM* stage)
 * After the given time(at this time, almost 1 month?), node gathers the enough agreement signing from nodes of *Suffrage Group* and proposes the entrance request to the node network.
-* The entrance request is validated by *Active Suffrage Group* and if passed, the node can be join *Suffrage Group*
+* The entrance request is validated by *Acting Suffrage Group* and if passed, the node can be join *Suffrage Group*
 * The newly joined node in *Suffrage Group* can participate after 50 blocks from the block it joins.

 ## Leaving Suffrage Group